 The ISP guy worked with SGI to patch IRIX to fix the modem driver, and finally got it working.
 My coworker left it connected to the internet all the time to get his email.
 Things worked fine for a few weeks.

-Then the company got a T1 internet connection, and then connected our facility to the main office via a sonet ring.
+Then the company got a T1 internet connection, and then connected our facility to the main office via a SONET ring.
 I was really looking forward to not needing my dialup connection any more.
 But, the first morning, no one could access the internet.
 Complaints were made.
 Investigations were performed.
-Our internal IT would fix the problem, and then it would come back.
+Our internal IT would fix the problem, and the next day, it would come back.

 Here comes the best part.